what we do and why it matters

 build long term relationships with our children and young people based on 4 main guiding principles:

-SHARED SPACE SHARED VALUES: We promote common values and shared experiences through community events that develop understanding, trust and respect.
+SHARED SPACE We promote shared experiences through community events that develop understanding, trust and respect.
+Promoting connections across communities through family activities and events.

 The differences we wish to see: